Arshu/AssembleWebApps/README.md

     {{MainFooter}}
 </pre>

-    The Runtime will search the wwwroot folder and auto replace the mustache definition with the actual html component recursively.
-Reorganizing the Html Components has no impact to composition.
+    The Runtime will search the wwwroot folder arranged in correct folder structure and auto replace the mustache definition with the actual html component recursively.
+Reorganizing the Html Components in the appropirate folders has no impact to composition.

 2. Abstraction for Composing where the Parent Component is composed from Child Components based on Context